openPupil/Open-PupilEXT/README.md

 ```shell
 -DVCPKG_TARGET_TRIPLET=x64-osx -DCMAKE_TOOLCHAIN_FILE=3rdparty/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```
 Note that `x64-osx` must be changed to `x64-windows-static-md`, if you are on a Windows machine.
+However, when using a Mac with apple silicon (e.g. M3 Max or similar) you need to change this entry to ``"VCPKG_TARGET_TRIPLET": "arm64-osx"``.
 Next, choose for the build directory, the following folder: ``build``.
 This is very important, as the CMakeLists.txt is adjusted to find the libraries in a folder called ``build``.
 By default, CLion will build the project in a folder called ``cmake-build-debug``, which will not work with the current CMakeLists.txt.
 Press okay and build the project.
 The C++ libraries will be downloaded and build automatically for you.
 The first run will take some time.
 Make sure that you have enough disc space.

 **Option 3: Build with QT Creator**

 QTCreator also supports CMake, which means that PupilEXT can also be opened there.
 As with CLion, only the following options need to be added:

 ```shell
 -DVCPKG_TARGET_TRIPLET=x64-osx -DCMAKE_TOOLCHAIN_FILE=3rdparty/vcpkg/scripts/buildsystems/vcpkg.cmake
 ```

 Note that `x64-osx` must be changed to `x64-windows-static-md`, if you are on a Windows machine.
+However, when using a Mac with apple silicon (e.g. M3 Max or similar) you need to change this entry to `"VCPKG_TARGET_TRIPLET": "arm64-osx"`.
 Next, choose for the build directory, the following folder: ``build``.

 **Option 4: Build from terminal**